Granger v. Ontario

 The proposed class consists of:

 All persons who voluntarily provided a bodily substance sample, which was subject to forensic DNA analysis by the Ontario Centre of Forensic Sciences and for whom the forensic analysis created results which established that the voluntarily given sample did not match any bodily substances obtained within the meaning of s.
-487.05(1)(b) of the Criminal Code, for the time period of June 30, 2000 to the present.
+487.05(1)(b) of the Criminal Code, for the time period of June 30, 2000 to April 1, 2022.

 If you believe you provided a consent DNA sample in a criminal investigation which cleared you as a suspect at any time after June 30, 2000, please contact Jody Brown or Geetha Philipupillai (contact information in the links below).